How I Met Zig Ziglar

 zig 3

-Zig Ziglar in his most unique style touched my heart when he said:
+Zig Ziglar, in his most unique style, touched my heart when he said:

-“You are what you are and you are where you are because of what has gone into your mind.
-You change what you are and you change where you are by changing what goes into your mind.”
+“You are what you are and where you are because of what has gone into your mind.
+You change what you are and where you are by changing what goes into your mind.”

 He also said:

-“You can have everything in life you want, if you will just help enough other people get what they want.”
+“You can have everything you want if you just help enough other people get what they want.”

 zig 1